gemrb/gemrb.github.io/GUIScript/functions/TextEdit_SetBufferLength.md

 ---
 title: TextEdit_SetBufferLength
 module: _GemRB
-layout: gs-function
 ---

 **Prototype:** GemRB.SetBufferLength (WindowIndex, ControlIndex, Length)

 **Metaclass Prototype:** SetBufferLength (Length)

 **Description:**    Sets the maximum text length of a TextEdit control.
 It cannot be more than 65535.

 **Parameters:**